 Audience

 This kit is designed to be used by staff who are new to digitization at libraries and cultural heritage organizations and wish to preserve the local stories of the members of their communities and participate in the Plains to Peaks Collective (PPC) (and by extension the Digital Public Library of America (DPLA)) through the creation of oral history interviews.
-It is expected that the oral history interviews created with this equipment will also be made available for sharing through the Stories of Colorado Collection .
+Oral history interviews created with this equipment can be made available for sharing through the Stories of Colorado Collection.

 Contents

-- 1 book (Oral history in your library: Create shelf space for community voice by Cyns Nelson, with contributions by Adam Speirs, and a forward by R. David Lankes)
+- Oral history in your library: Create shelf space for community voice by Cyns Nelson, with contributions by Adam Speirs, and a forward by R. David Lankes

 - 1 iPad (6th Generation – in protective case)